2 Samuel 16

 9Then said Abishai the son of Zeruiah unto the king, Why should this dead dog curse my lord the king? let me go over, I pray thee, and take off his head.

-Abishai, David's fierce nephew, gives the instinctive answer of loyalty and power: Why should this dead dog curse my lord the king? let me go over, I pray thee, and take off his head.
-To Abishai it is obvious.
-A nobody is reviling the LORD's anointed in the open road; one stroke ends it.
-He is not being cruel by the standards of his world - he is being protective, and he is offering David the quickest way to reassert that he is still king: silence the mockery by force.
+Loyalty reaches for the sword.
+Abishai, David's fierce nephew, sees a nobody - this dead dog - reviling the LORD's anointed in the open road, and to him the answer is obvious: one stroke ends it.
+He is being protective by the standards of his world, offering David the quickest way to reassert that he is still king: silence the mockery by force.
 The whole moral weight of the scene now hangs on what David does with that offer.
 The power to crush Shimei is real, and it is right there in Abishai's hand, waiting only for a word.

 10And the king said, What have I to do with you, ye sons of Zeruiah? so let him curse, because the LORD hath said unto him, Curse David.
 Who shall then say, Wherefore hast thou done so?
 11And David said to Abishai, and to all his servants, Behold, my son, which came forth of my bowels, seeketh my life: how much more now may this Benjamite do it? let him alone, and let him curse; for the LORD hath bidden him.
 12It may be that the LORD will look on mine affliction, and that the LORD will requite me good for his cursing this day.